 - Awards and recognitions

-Your professional portfolio can be presented in a couple formats.
+Your professional portfolio can be presented in a couple of formats.
 One simple option is a three-ring binder divided into sections.
 You can also create online or electronic versions to showcase your work via the Internet or other electronic means.

 Any admin can claim she’s done something or has certain experience, but a real work sample with a brief explanation of what the project was, your role in it, and the final outcome is proof positive.